wrex/rexs.tips/content/guitar/Getting-started/notes/just-12-notes.md

 C is always called C. The note D is always called D (and can always be found two frets higher than any C on the fretboard).

-Remember that the [twelve note names](#twelve-note-names) are *just names*.
+Remember that the [twelve note names](#chromatic-scasle) are *just names*.
 The names are simply an accident of history.
 They could have been named after the twelve apostles or the first twelve letters of the Greek alphabet.

-In some ways, it would have been nice if they had: things get confusing when we start talking about how the notes *function* in different contexts.
+In some ways, it would have been nice if they had been: things get confusing when we start talking about how the notes *function* in different contexts.

-It's a little confusing that the *accidental* notes have two names, but G&sharp; and A&flat; is *the same note* for example.
+It's admittedly confusing that the accidental notes have *two* names, but they are just single notes.
+G&sharp; and A&flat; are two names for *the same note*, for example.
 That note will *always* be called by one of those names, no matter the context.

 The *function* of a note, however, is relative and changes depending on context.
-Because function naming also uses the sharp/flat convention, this can be confusing to say the least!
+Because function naming also uses sharps and flats, this can be confusing to say the least!

 Functional names *differ* from the absolute name of a note.
 This confuses the heck out of everyone when they first start studying music.

 ### Scale degrees

 One functional name for notes are *scale degrees*.
-Scale degrees are numbered relative to a given note (known as the "root" of the scale) and the type of scale. **Scale degrees change depending on which note is considered the root of the scale**.
+Scale degrees are numbered relative to a given note (known as the "root" of the scale) and the type of scale.
+Scale degrees **change** depending on which note is considered the root of the scale.

+{{< alert title="Remember this!" color="info" >}}

+Note names use letters and never change.
+Functional names like scale degrees and intervals *change depending on context* but always use numbers. *Both* use sharps and flats.

+Sharps and flats **precede** numbers, but **follow** letter names.

+{{< /alert >}}

+You'll eventually become accustomed to saying and parsing sentences like: "The &flat;7 of C Mixolydian is B&flat;."

 The C Major scale, for example, comprises the seven notes C, D, E, F, G, A, and B in that order.
 C is the root note and 1st scale degree.
-D is the second scale degree, E the 3rd, etc.
+D is the 2nd scale degree, E the 3rd, etc.

 If someone says "play the flat &flat;5" and you are playing in C Major, they are telling you to play the *note* G&flat; ("the 5" or the 5th scale degree, flattened by one semitone).

-However!
-The note "G" is only called the 5th scale degree in C Major.
-If we were in the key of A minor, we would call G the minor seventh (or &flat;7 sometimes written as m7) scale degree.
-The scale degree depends on the key.
+This is only for the key of C Major, though!
+The note "G" is only the 5th scale degree in the key of C. If we were in the key of A minor, we would call G the minor seventh (or &flat;7 sometimes written as m7) scale degree.
+The scale degree *depends on the key*.

 ### Intervals